eye-division/katehipkiss/_alteredbooks/silent-words-1984.md

 ---
 ### **£1,275.00**

-‘Silent Words (1984)’ has been made in the 40th anniversary year the book is set in.
-Depictting the pyramid shape of the Ministry of Truth Building is a nest of 3 pyramids, made using one page cut from each section of the book.<br><br>Redacted poetry is cut into each face of the pyramids:
+‘Silent Words (1984)’ has been made in the 40th anniversary of the year the book is set in.
+Depicting the pyramid shape of the Ministry of Truth Building is a nest of 3 pyramids, made using one page cut from each section of the book.<br><br>Redacted poetry is cut into each face of the pyramids:

 In peace was divided truth<br>We became a landscape of memory<br>Never looking just seeing<br>Not possible to wonder again